-The good news is that you can enjoy some cheese on the low FODMAP diet.
-The low FODMAP diet is not a dairy free diet, however you do need to avoid high lactose products.
-The trick is to choose naturally low lactose cheeses and to control your portion size.
+The good news is that the low FODMAP diet is not a dairy-free diet and you can enjoy low FODMAP cheese.
+However, you do need to avoid cheeses that contain high amounts of lactose.
+This means the trick is to choose naturally low lactose cheeses and to control your portion size.

 Types of Cheeses

-Fresh unripened cheeses can have lactose levels that are less than 5 grams (Andrews, 2015).
-These include Colby, Edam, Halomi, Cottage Cheese, Feta, or Cream Cheese.
-These cheeses do not go through a long aging process which means that not all of the lactose in the curd converts into lactic acid (Andrews, 2015).
+The next category of cheeses are fresh unripened cheeses and these usually have lactose levels that are less than 5 grams (1).
+These unripened cheeses do not go through a long aging process which means that not all of the lactose in the curd converts into lactic acid (1).
+Cheeses in this category include Colby, Edam, Halomi, Cottage Cheese, Feta, or Cream Cheese.
+Most of these are still classed as low FODMAP cheeses or have low FODMAP serving sizes, however you will need to watch your portion sizes.

-Processed cheese foods and spreads are normally made by melting natural cheese and then adding dairy products like whey or milk (Andrews, 2015).
-These products will contain higher levels of lactose (Andrews, 2015).
+Finally, we have processed cheese foods and spreads.
+These are made by melting natural cheese and then adding dairy products like whey or milk (1).
+These products contain higher levels of lactose and can be high FODMAP (1).

-There is a quick and easy way to check how much lactose is in your cheese.
-Look in the nutrition facts panel on the cheese label.
+The lactose content is important when choosing low FODMAP cheese.
+There is a quick and easy way to check how much lactose is in your cheese by looking at the nutrition panel on the cheese label.
 The sugar in cheese is lactose – this means the lower the amount of sugar, the less lactose the cheese contains.
-This trick only works for cheese as other lactose containing products like milk or yoghurt can have added sugar.
+This trick only works for cheese, as other lactose-containing products like milk or yoghurt can have added sugar.

-From the table below it appears that the Monash Low FODMAP app recommends cheese serving sizes that contain less than 1g of lactose per serve.
+From the table below it appears that the Monash University Low FODMAP App recommends cheese serving sizes that contain less than 1g of lactose per serve.
 This means when reading labels look for cheeses that contain 1g or less of lactose per serve.

 |Lactose Content of Cheese|